donald-tangze/bio/Java/Spring/Spring Web.md

 That's to say JSP is usually packaged WAR filE.
 Tomcat is servlet container, make use of war

-if you're building an excutable Jar file, MVC view template can only choose from FreeMarker, Thymeleaf, Mustache etc.
+if you're building an excutable Jar file, MVC view template can only choose from FreeMarker, Thymeleaf, Mustache, JSP etc.